GNOME/librsvg/devel-docs/custom_properties.rst

 that maps string names to RGBA colors.
-I think it would be more future-proof to actually let the caller specify the values in a ``:root`` selector via an external stylesheet; this way we can accomodate media queries and such in a clean fashion without growing the public API.
+I think it would be more future-proof to actually let the caller specify the values in a ``:root`` selector via an external stylesheet; this way we can accomodate media queries in a clean fashion without growing the public API.
+Media queries are often used to set the custom property values depending on the media's characteristics (e.g. change colors depending on dark-mode), and later the properties are used with ``var()``.

 Security considerations